group-08-fullstack/volunteer-management-app/Report/README.md

 ## 📌 Complete Project with Additional Functionality and Reporting

-This is a full-stack web application for managing volunteer activities and event coordination.
-It allows users (volunteers and administrators) to register, manage profiles, create events, assign volunteers, and generate reports in PDF and CSV formats.
+This is a full-stack web application designed to manage volunteers and events for a nonprofit organization.
+It allows user registration, profile management, event creation, volunteer matching, and reporting in both CSV and PDF formats.

 ---